 |Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

-Mount Saint Vincent University (MSVU) names “Academic Freedom” as one of its six core Values, although its Vision and Mission statements do not mention free speech or academic freedom.
+Mount Saint Vincent University (MSVU) names “Academic Freedom” as one of its five core Values, although its Vision and Mission statements do not mention free speech or academic freedom.

 Section 1.0 of the “Student Charter of Rights and Responsibilities” in MSVU’s Non-Academic Disciplinary Policy explains which rights and privileges students enjoy on campus.
 Section 1.1 (b) and (g) are relevant to free expression: